-- A theme-specific table showing how identified scope of the EURAD SRA relate to different Phases of implementation and typical Waste Management Programme objectives for each theme (grey boxes). - The SRA topics/sub-topics within each Theme are flagged () to illustrate those being addressed in-part or in-full by scope of active EC-funded projects, including those of the EURAD - 1.
-Topics/sub-topics that will be addressed in future work of EURAD are also flagged ( - RD&D, Knowledge Management and Strategic Studies are each coloured differently.
+- A domain-specific table showing how identified scope of the EURAD SRA relate to different Phases of implementation and typical Waste Management Programme objectives for each theme (grey boxes). - The SRA domains/sub-domains within each Domains are flagged () to illustrate those being addressed in-part or in-full by scope of active EC-funded projects, including those of the EURAD 1.
+Domains/sub-domains that will be addressed in future work of EURAD are also flagged (). - RD&D, Knowledge Management and Strategic Studies are each coloured differently.